uwctri/SchedulingCalendar/readme.md

 ## Missing Features

+* User Config setting to view only availability related to current project or all
 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
 * Filter all dropdowns (searchbar too) for Location, Event, Availability Code etc
 * Full Scheduling workflow